ferhatvurucu/aws-daily-tasks/README.md

 **AWS Parameter Store Backup / Restore**

-Lists all parameters and helps you to backup and restore sensitive data on AWS Parameter Store.
+Lists all parameters and helps you to backup and restore sensitive data all at once.

 usage: parameter_store_backup_restore.py [-h] [-b] [-r]